 In 2015, the hotel completed a major renovation of its guest rooms, meeting spaces and common areas, yet the hotel has retained the Art Deco charm and Jazz Age energy that made it famous.

 The rose neon still glows atop the roof, and the diva can be seen diving from West Santa Clara Street.
 As a continued favorite of pop stars and politicians, the hotel is a place full of music and life.

-The San Jose legend is again alive and welcomes a new generation of travelers to San Jose.
+The San Jose legend still alive and continues to welcome travelers to San Jose.